 Believe it or not, Ally has its roots in the automobile industry.
 Back in 1919, the General Motors Corp. founded the company as the General Motors Acceptance Corp.
 (GMAC) to provide financing for its rapidly growing customer base.
 Over time GMAC expanded its operations to include all the functions of an everyday bank.

-Flash forward nearly 90 years to 2009, when GMAC changed the name of its banking unit to Ally Bank.
+Fast-forward nearly 90 years to 2009, when GMAC changed the name of its banking unit to Ally Bank.
 GMAC had suffered during the financial crisis, and a new name offered a fresh start.
-A year later, the mega-financial company would rebrand its entire operation as Ally Financial.
+A year later, the mega financial company would rebrand its entire operation as Ally Financial.
 In 2014, Ally Financial went public with the ticker ALLY.
-And in 2016, the company entered the online brokerage space with the purchase of TradeKing, which was rebranded as Ally Invest.
+And in 2016, the company entered the online brokerage space with the purchase of TradeKing, which it rebranded as Ally Invest.